DeshDeepakKant/TUF-Metadata-Visualizer/README.md

 - View thresholds and signing requirements
 - Direct links to JSON metadata files

+## Implementation Details

+This application uses:

+- **TUF-JS Models**: We use the built-in models from `tuf-js` to parse and handle TUF metadata.
+This ensures correctness with the TUF specification and keeps our codebase smaller and more maintainable.
+- **Real-life Metadata**: We use real-world metadata from the Sigstore TUF repository that demonstrates thresholds > 1 and multiple allowed signers per role.

 ## Sample Metadata

-This application includes sample metadata from the Sigstore TUF repository.
 The metadata files were sourced from:

 - [12.root.json](https://tuf-repo-cdn.sigstore.dev/12.root.json)
 - [timestamp.json](https://tuf-repo-cdn.sigstore.dev/timestamp.json)